Infineon/mtb-example-psoc4-msclp-liquid-tolerant-proximity/README.md

 # PSoC&trade; 4: MSCLP CAPSENSE&trade; Liquid Tolerant Proximity Sensing

 This code example demonstrates an implementation of a robust Liquid-Tolerant proximity sensing application to detect a target (a hand) at a distance of up to 35 mm.
 It demonstrates recommended liquid tolerance techniques and adjustments of tuning parameters.
-This example uses a 5th-generation low-power CAPSENSE&trade; (MSCLP) proximity widget, implemented on PSoC&trade; 4000T CAPSENSE&trade; Evaluation Kit (`CY8CKIT-040T`).
+This example uses a 5th-generation low-power CAPSENSE&trade; (MSCLP) proximity widget, implemented on PSoC&trade; 4000T CAPSENSE&trade; Evaluation Kit (`CY8CKIT-040T`) to demonstrate low power mode.

-This code example also demonstrates how to use a guard sensor widget to detect the presence of liquid using the CSX sensing technique.
-The term **Liquid tolerance** in this case includes the following scenarios only:
+This code example also demonstrates how to use a 'guard sensor' to detect the presence of liquid using the CSX sensing technique.
+The term **Liquid tolerance** in this case includes following scenarios only:

 Scenario          | System Response  |
 :-----------------| :----------------|